By Suzi Grant.

 Supplements in food form

 Apart from your five, make that seven, portions of veg and fruit each day, there are other foods I want to recommend to you for your menopause diet.
-They are, strictly speaking, supplements but they’re natural foods & are not synthetic, so easier absorbed by your body.
+They are, strictly speaking, supplements but they’re natural foods and are not synthetic, so easier absorbed by your body.
 I have tried them all for various menopausal symptoms as have many of my clients in the past.
 With great success.
-These are my favourites, although there are many other suggestions out there for you to consider.
+These are my favorites, although there are many other suggestions out there for you to consider.

 Bee pollen was great for me when I started suffering from an over-active bladder.
 The effects take a maximum of three months but within a couple of weeks my weak bladder was under control and I no longer suffered from stress incontinence!
 I have no idea why or how it works – but it does!
-These little golden, coloured granules are very easy to eat but can cause a heavy stomach, bloating or diarrhoea.
+These little golden, coloured granules are very easy to eat but can cause a heavy stomach, bloating or diarrhea.
 So start with only a few granules and build up very slowly till you can have a teaspoon without any side effects.
 You can sprinkle it on yogurt, cereal, and bread or take it straight off the spoon.

 Goji berries, sometimes known as wolfberries, come from wild bushes that grow in China.
 Goji means wolf in Chinese.
 They are known as “happy” berries because it is said that a handful of these berries will keep you jolly for the rest of the day.
 Not only that, but these little red, raisin like fruits are associated with longevity and, unlike ginseng, large amounts can be eaten continuously throughout the day.
 They may help you with menopausal symptoms such as depression, poor sleep and immunity.